Fologram/twinbuild.docs/model-placement/index.md

 Imprecision in marker locations will lead to corresponding error in drift correction of holographic models.
 For maximum precision it is important to ensure your workspace is set up within a perimiter defined by 3 or more registration codes as Twinbuild will interpolate between the tracked positions of the nearest three registration codes to corect for drift.

-> _Note: Proximity to markers and the marker bounding region is calculated only in 2D using a projection of marker positions to the XY plane.
-You should avoid placing markers directly above one another in 3D space as this can lead to incorrect identification of proximate markers._

-Maximum hologram precision will be exactly equal to the precision in the location of the registration code when standing directly above that code, high when within a triangle defined by 3 codes, moderate when along a linear axis defined by only two codes, and low (e.g. normal drift) at all other locations.
-Drift will worsen as you move further and further from the code perimeter.
+Maximum hologram precision will be exactly equal to the precision in the location of the registration code when standing directly above that code, high when within a volume defined by 3 or more codes, moderate when along a linear axis defined by only two codes, and low (e.g. normal drift) at all other locations.
+Drift will worsen as you move further and further from the code bounding volume.
 [See here for more information on factors affecting precision.]({{ site.baseurl}}/hololens-precision)

 ![Linear Marker Precision]({{ site.baseurl}}/img/LinearMarkerDiagram.png "Linear Marker Precision")